dsu-arl/event-cybher2025-dojo/cryptography/medium-challenge-1/DESCRIPTION.md

 ### Medium Challenge #1
 For this challenge, you will be given a string to decode where you do not know which cipher was used to encode it.
-Feel free to look back at previous examples to know which ciphers to try.
+Feel free to look back at previous examples to know which ciphers to try and to use online converters to help with the conversions.

 *HINT: The answer will be recognizable and not just random characters.*